emanuel2718/myreddit-dl/README.md

 $ myreddit-dl -U --limit 10 --no-video
 ```

-Get the post link of a downloaded media (only if `--save-metadata` was used)
+Get the post link of a downloaded media

 ``` sh
 # This will print the post link of that image
 $ myreddit-dl --get-link random_image.png
 ```

-Get the post title of a downloaded media (only if `--save-metadata` was used)
+Get the post title of a downloaded media

 ``` sh
 # This will print the post title of that video
 $ myreddit-dl --get-title random_video.mp4
 ```

-Get the metadata of downloaded media (only if `--save-metadata` was used)
+Get the metadata of downloaded media

 ``` sh
 # This will print the metadata of the image